 |Gmail (iOS app)||NO|

 |Yahoo!
 Mail (Web)||YES|

 |Windows Mail (Windows 10)||YES|

-Have you tried adding anchor links in your emails to create a table of contents?
-Email client support issues set aside, adding anchor links to your email can be a pretty effective and simple design tactic to help your subscribers scroll and read your content!
-Sign-up for a BEE Pro free trial and follow the instructions in the workshop above to see how easy it is to get this done.
+Email client support issues aside, adding anchor links to your email can be an effective and simple design tactic to help your subscribers read your content.
+Sign up for a BEE Pro free trial and follow the instructions in the workshop above to easily get this email marketing tactic down!

 Create mobile-ready emails with drag & drop!